Help us improve your experience.

 Do you have time for a two-minute survey?

-Configuring GRE Keepalive Time
+Configure GRE Keepalive Time

-Understanding GRE Keepalive Time
+GRE Keepalive Time Overview

-Generic routing encapsulation (GRE) tunnel interfaces do not have a built-in mechanism for detecting when a tunnel is down.
+GRE tunnel interfaces do not have a built-in mechanism for detecting when a tunnel is down.
 You can enable keepalive messages to serve as the detection mechanism.

 Keepalives can be configured on the physical or on the logical interface.
 If configured on the physical interface, keepalives are sent on all logical interfaces that are part of the physical interface.
-If configured on a individual logical interface, keepalives are only sent to that logical interface.
+If configured on an individual logical interface, keepalives are only sent to that logical interface.
 In addition to configuring a keepalive, you must configure the hold time.

 For proper operation of keepalives on a GRE interface, you must also include the family inet statement at the [edit interfaces interface-name unit unit] hierarchy level.
 If you do not include this statement, the interface is marked as down.

-Configuring GRE Keepalive Time
+Configure GRE Keepalive Time

 To configure a GRE tunnel interface: